JanssenProject/jans/demos/cedarling-js-examples/README.md

 4. installs those two tarballs into the selected example without modifying its manifest or lockfile.

-The runtime-specific stages then build and validate the selected example before copying only its required runtime files into the final image.
+The browser runtime stages then build and validate the selected example before copying only its required runtime files into the final image.
+Electron instead installs the exported tarballs on the host and lets electron-vite build the native application before launch.
 BuildKit reuses the expensive Cedarling artifact stage across profiles when its inputs have not changed.

 After both `@janssenproject/cedarling` and `@janssenproject/cedarling_wasm` are published at coordinated exact versions,